 The DBP offers an annual retirement allowance based on final average salary multiplied by a percentage that varies based on years of service.
 Effective August 1, 2015, the calculation is 2.2 percent of final average salary for the five highest years of earnings multiplied by all years of service.
 With certain exceptions, the basic benefit is increased each year by 2 percent of the original base benefit.
 For members retiring August 1, 2013, or later, the first 2 percent is paid on the fifth anniversary of the retirement benefit.
-Members are eligible to retire at age sixty with five years of qualifying service credit, at age fifty-five with twenty-five years of service credit, or thirty years of service credit regardless of age.
-Age and service requirements for retirement increased effective August 1, 2015, and will continue to increase periodically until they reach age sixty with thirty-five years of service or age sixty-five with five years of service or age sixty-five with five years of service on August 1, 2026.
+Members are eligible to retire at age sixty with five years of service credit, at age fifty-five with twenty-six years of service credit, or thirty-one years of service credit regardless of age.
+Eligibility changes will be phased in until August 1, 2026, when retirement eligibility for unreduced benefits will be five years of service credit and age sixty-five or thirty-five years of service credit and at least age sixty.